Walking in Romantic Vienna…

-We were doing a quick European tour (not my typical style): three days in Prague, three in Vienna, then a rapid 24 hours in Budapest.
+We were doing a quick European tour before a week-long stay in Croatia: three days in Prague, three in Vienna, then a rapid 24-hours in Budapest.
 I hadn’t traveled this quickly since my college backpacking days.
 With so much on the agenda, I didn’t do any “homework” on Vienna.
-Thus ~ I had zero expectations.
+Thus, I had zero expectations.
 And then…WHAM!!
-Romantic Vienna just came along & blew me away.
+We took a long walk in romantic Vienna & they city up & blew me away.

 Why?
 What makes Vienna so special?

-We stayed in a part of town that wasn’t too exciting (last-minute Kayak purchase); it had low buildings & closely-packed, rather boring streets.
-BUT, as soon as we put on our tennis shoes & took off running, heading down towards the theater district ~ we were literally stopped in our tracks by the beauty of this city.
+We stayed in a part of town that wasn’t too exciting (last-minute Kayak purchase).
+It had low buildings & closely-packed, rather boring streets.
+BUT, as soon as we put on our tennis shoes & took off running, heading down towards the theater district ~ we found ourselves standing on street corners, mouths open, literally in awe of this beautiful city.

 Magnificent Vienna…